bordera-randy/CoalFire/README.md

 <!-- TOC --><a name="8-manage-terraform-state"></a>
 ## 8. Manage Terraform State
 Terraform maintains a state file (terraform.tfstate) to track resources.
+It is recommended to store this file in a storage account.

 <!-- TOC --><a name="9-destroy-resources"></a>